Sydney - Kingsford Smith

 - SQ-aligned opening hours don’t suit evening Star Alliance flights

 - Sydney Airport’s best Star Alliance lounge

-Singapore Airlines’ SilverKris lounge at Sydney Airport is one of two Star Alliance lounges in the T1 international terminal – with the other, run by Air New Zealand, nestled right next door.
+Singapore Airlines’ SilverKris Lounge at Sydney Airport is one of two Star Alliance lounges at the T1 international terminal – with the other, run by Air New Zealand, conveniently located right next door.

 Location & Impressions

 Singapore Airlines’ Sydney SilverKris Lounge is located on the upper level of what Sydney Airport calls Pier C of its international terminal.

 Few people know this part of the terminal by that name: it’s simply the T1 wing for gates 50-63, from which most Star Alliance airlines depart, along with Emirates and Etihad Airways.

 Once through immigration and security you’ll be in for a ten minute stroll to the far end of this pier – when you spy the Starbucks kiosk, the Singapore Airlines and Air New Zealand lounges are perched just above.